traian-d/traian-d.github.io/_posts/2020-03-23-Cosines-and-Correlations.markdown

 ### Cosines and Correlations

-Already from the way we can rewrite the cosine of $\theta$ you sense a resemblance with the Pearson correlation coefficient.
-More than than, for random variables it can be shown that the set of real-valued random variables of finite variance forms an inner product space with the operation $$\langle X, Y \rangle := \mathbb{E}[X Y]$$.
+A resemblance with the Pearson correlation coefficient can already be seen in the way we rewrite the cosine of $\theta$.
+More than that, it can be shown that the set of real-valued random variables of finite variance forms an inner product space with the operation $$\langle X, Y \rangle := \mathbb{E}[X Y]$$.
 This means that for two random variables we can write the correlation coefficient as:

 $$
 \begin{align*}